Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Introduction

-The main contributions of the study are as follows. \begin{itemize} \item A novel PDIO is proposed based on the PDO to learn the PDE solution operator.
+The main contributions of this study are as follows. \begin{itemize} \item The Fourier integral operator proposed in \citet{li2020fourier} is interpreted from a PDO perspective.
+The symbol of the Fourier integral operator only depends on frequency domain $\xi$, rather than position $x$.
+Furthermore, the symbol may not be contained in a toroidal symbol class; hence, the Fourier integral operator cannot be guaranteed to be a continuous operator.

+\item A novel PDIO is proposed based on the PDO to generalize the Fourier integral operator.
 PDIO approximates the PDO using symbol networks.
-The proposed symbol network is contained in a toroidal symbol class of PDOs, implying that the PDIO with the symbol network is a continuous operator in the Sobolev space.
+We demonstrate that the proposed symbol network is contained in a toroidal symbol class of PDOs, thus implying that the PDIO with the symbol network is a continuous operator in the Sobolev space.

-\item Time-dependent PDIO, a PDIO with time-dependent symbol networks, can be used to approximate the solution operator of time-dependent PDEs.
+\item Time-dependent PDIO, a PDIO with time-dependent symbol networks, can be utilized to approximate the solution operator of time-dependent PDEs.
 It approximates the solution operator, including the solution for time $t$, which is not in the training data.
 Furthermore, it is a continuous-in-time operator.

-\item The Fourier integral operator proposed in \cite{li2020fourier} can be also interpreted from a PDO perspective.
-However, the symbol of the Fourier integral operator may not be contained in a toroidal symbol class.
-By contrast, PDIO has smooth symbols and may represent a general form of PDOs.

-\item A \textit{pseudo-differential neural operator} (PDNO), which consists of a linear combination of our PDIOs combined with the neural operator proposed in \cite{li2020neural}, is developed.
-PDNO outperforms the existing operator learning models, such as the Fourier neural operator in \cite{li2020fourier} and the multiwavelet-based operator in \cite{gupta2021multiwavelet} in most experiments (Burgers', Darcy flow, Navier-Stokes equation). \end{itemize}
+\item A \textit{pseudo-differential neural operator} (PDNO), which comprises a linear combination of our PDIOs and the neural operator proposed in \citet{li2020neural}, is developed.
+PDNO outperforms the existing operator learning models, such as the FNO by \citet{li2020fourier} and the multiwavelet-based operator by \citet{gupta2021multiwavelet}, in hard problems (Darcy flow and Navier-Stokes equation).
+In particular, the PDNO reduces overfitting better than other models (Figure \ref{error_time}). \end{itemize}